SSithub/Sonics.ai/README.md

 # Run and deploy Sonics.ai

-This contains everything you need to run your app locally.
+This contains everything you need to run the app locally.

 ## Run Locally